rishabh547/steganographinator/README.md

 ##  TechStack : Streamlit
-Streamlit is an open source app framework in Python language,it helps us create web apps for data science and machine learning in a short time.
+**Streamlit is an open source app framework in Python language and it helps us create web apps for data science and machine learning in a short time.**

 ## Contributors
  * Burhanuddin Rangwala - 1911109